 My DJ story

 My mission as a DJHave you ever heard of flow state?
-The psychological phenomenon when time just freezes, you are so immersed in the moment.
+The psychological phenomenon when you are so immersed in a moment that time just freezes.
 Well, I absolutely love that feeling.
 And the place I experience this the most is the dance floor.
 So my goal is to take my audience on a journey and hopefully help them experience flow state as well.

 West Coast Swing